To log in to your account, please enter your credentials below.

 Unlike traditional anti-inflammatory drugs, cannabidiol oil has an anti-inflammatory mechanism that is unique to the cannabis plant.
 Studies show that compared to anti-inflammatory pharmaceuticals like Ibuprofen, cannabinoids like CBD and THC are up to twenty times more potent at reducing inflammation.
 Transdermal application, or rubbing a hemp body butter directly onto your skin is an alternative to oral consumption capable of targeting specific pain points.

-CBD and Sleep.
 Anecdotal evidence strongly suggests the therapeutic potential of cannabidiol oil in promoting more restful sleep and reducing insomnia.
 Although CBD has been found to work as a stimulant in low doses, in higher doses it leads to sedation.
 These sedative properties are what led scientists to look into its effects on sleep disorders.

 An early study by Carlini and Cunha showed that 160 mg/day of CBD resulted in increased total sleep time and less waking up throughout the night.
 This study found that cannabidiol produced no ‘hangover’ effects, but did decrease dream recall, which depending on the types of dreams you’re having, may not be a bad thing.
 A 2004 study supported these findings showing that higher doses of CBD were associated with sleep improvements.
 More recent studies have also found similar results and you can read about them here.

-CBD oil is not a new phenomenon in human existence and while it won’t get you high, it will probably make you feel good.
+CBD oil is not a new phenomenon in human existence and while it won’t get you high, over time it will probably make you feel pretty good.
 Humans and animals have a 12,000-year-old history with hemp, and the first recorded medicinal uses of CBD rich hemp products date back to China some 5,000 years ago when Emperor Shennong first documented the use and discovery of the healing properties of cannabinoids.

 Unsurprisingly, from 1850 until 1937 before the advent of Big Pharma and patented pharmaceuticals the United States Pharmacopoeia listed Cannabis as the prime medicine for more than 100 different illnesses.
 By 1837 and until the enactment of the 2018 Farm Bill in December 2018, lobbyists not only wiped hemp from medical practice but made it wholly illegal as a Schedule I Controlled Substance.